 About 15 percent of children and adults with ADHD don’t respond to or don’t tolerate stimulant medications.
 For these people, doctors should turn to the second-line medications for ADHD: the ADHD-specific non-stimulants clonidine and guanfacine.
 They are alpha-agonists initially developed to treat high blood pressure, but now approved to treat ADHD.
 They take longer to deliver results than stimulant medications.

-The American Academy of Child and Adolescent Psychiatry calls the ADHD-specific non-stimulant Straterra a third-line medication option since it’s moderately effective for elementary-aged children with ADHD, but barely detectable in adolescents and especially adults.
-Strattera’s structure, models of action, length of time needed to work, and side effects are in many ways similar to a group of medications for depression and other disorders called “Selective Serotonin Reuptake Inhibitors,” or SSRIs.
-In fact, Straterra was first studied as a treatment for depression.
+The American Academy of Child and Adolescent Psychiatry calls the ADHD-specific non-stimulant Strattera a third-line medication option since it’s moderately effective for elementary-aged children with ADHD, but barely detectable in adolescents and especially adults.
+Strattera’s structure, models of action, length of time needed to work, and side effects are in many ways similar to a group of medications for mood disorders called “Selective Serotonin Reuptake Inhibitors,” or SSRIs.
+In fact, Strattera was first studied as a treatment for mood disorders.
 When it was not found to be successful, it was tried for ADHD.
 Strattera is approved for use with children age six years and older, as well as with teens and adults who have ADHD.
 Safety and effectiveness have not been established in patients under six years of age.